"We need a marketing guide."

 In this environment, it is easy for the marketing department to become reactive: responding to executive or sales requests for whatever shiny object or flavor-of-the-day idea comes along.
 Resources become diluted as marketing tries to keep pace – and initiatives often get replaced with new ideas before they can fully prove their impact.
 The business is committing “random acts of marketing“.

 As a result, CEOs and their executive teams often question the value of marketing.
-They know they are spending money, running programs, and hiring employees – but they’re not sure what they’re getting as a result of this investment.
+They are spending money, running campaigns, and hiring employees – but they’re not sure what they’re getting as a result of these investments.

 Our Coaches usually engage on a 12-month retainer, working with marketing leaders and revenue teams to refine their strategic plans, collaborate through weekly cadence meetings, and prioritize key initiatives through a series of quarterly workshops.
 Authentic Brand Coaches also help client teams engage the right external partners for marketing activation through our vetted Ally Network of providers.

 We’ve worked with many clients – across industries and markets – to achieve growth and revenue results.
 Below is one of our client’s stories.
 See more stories, and a wide variety of logos and testimonials here.